 - 1. Staff member must sign a legal agreement binding himself or herself to a year-for-year "payback" for each year they pursue full-time graduate study.
 This year-for-year commitment represents a moral and legal obligation the staff member makes to CCC.
 (An explanation for the rationale of the payback can be found below.) - 2.
-Staff member reports to the HR Director or Director of Theological Development in their region during graduate study (or other member of the HRL team appointed by the HRL RD). - 3.
-Staff member must be willing to attend the biennial National Staff Conference (Fort Collins) as well as any ministry conferences stipulated by his/her ministry leadership team.. - 4.
-Staff member must be willing to accept a summer assignment from his/her ministry leadership each summer.
+Staff member reports to Director of Theological Development in their region during graduate study (or other member of the HRL team appointed by the HRL RD). - 3.
+Staff member must be willing to attend the biennial National Staff Conference (Fort Collins) as well as yearly regional conferences (e.g., Regional Staff Conference, Christmas Conference, etc.) stipulated by the regional team. - 4.
+Staff member must be willing to accept a summer assignment from the Regional Team each summer.
 (At least one summer will be spent serving as a TA for the Institute of Biblical Studies.) - 5.
-Staff member agrees to invest the equivalent of one day per week (eight hours per week) in some form of ministry.
-The nature of this ministry needs to be determined in consultation with their leadership. - 6.
-The Staff member's spouse is expected to have a full-time ministry assignment (unless the spouse has been approved for graduate study or must take care of the couple's children). - 7.
-When research papers are part of the course requirements, the staff member will seek to do research that will benefit their ministry. - 8.
-Staff member will represent the Lord (as well as Campus Crusade for Christ) in an honorable way during their studies.
+Staff member agrees to invest the equivalent of one day per week (eight hours per week) in some form of ministry with the Campus Ministry.
+The nature of this ministry needs to be determined in consultation with their regional HRL leadership. - 6.
+The Staff member's spouse is expected to have a full-time campus ministry assignment (unless the spouse has been approved for graduate study or must take care of the couple's children). - 7.
+Staff Member must maintain healthy support.
+If a staff member support falls beneath "Level 1" support (see appendix), the staff member will be asked to take a leave of absence from the program in order to get the support level up to Level 1. - 8.
+When research papers are part of the course requirements, the staff member will seek to do research that will benefit the Campus Ministry. - 9.
+Staff member will represent the Lord (as well as the Campus Ministry) in an honorable way during their studies.